ragavendra/PerfService/README.md

 Unit tests for the `PerfRunner` to be kept updated with any new features added to the `PerfRunner` project.

 ### Planned features
 1. Support for flag for equal or uneven load distribution per second.
-Migrate to use Semaphore to use limited no. of threads per second instead of manual control.
+2. Migrate to use Semaphore to use limited no. of threads per second instead of manual control.
+3. Try using interface inherit implementation.

 ### Existing features
 1. Abitlity to create and run http test(s).